-Stevenson, a Democrat, was the representative for South Carolina's 5th congressional district from 1931 to 1933.
+Stevenson was the representative for South Carolina’s 5th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From Apr 1917 to Mar 1933, Stevenson missed 451 of 1,556 roll call votes, which is 29.0%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1920-Mar 1921||92||20||21.7%||68th|

 |Dec 1924-Mar 1925||54||1||1.9%||25th|